timotejroiko/astrologico-docs/index.md

 <br>

-## Rate Limits & Request Type
+## Request Type & Rate Limits

-Depending on the endpoint and the parameters used, a request can become a `type1` request or a `type2` request. `type1` requests are simpler and have higher rate limits, while `type2` requests require more resources, and as such have lower rate limits.
+Depending on the endpoint and the parameters used, a request can become a `type1` request or a `type2` request. `type1` requests are simpler and require less resources, while `type2` requests require more resources and as such have lower rate limits.

-When the rate limits are reached, subsequent requests will have a 5 second delay added to them before a response is returned.
+When the limits are hit, subsequent requests will have a scaling delay added to them before a response is returned.
 Our API will continue to be available even if you go over our rate limits, but we advise you to upgrade your key to avoid slowing down your application.
+Limits reset at midnight UTC.

 Our current Rate limits are as follows: